HOW SMART MARKETERS FIT MORE IN

 They didn’t have to give us social proof.
 You know, they don’t have to…they don’t know me but they like the tweet so they’re going to retweet it for me.

 I’ve got a business model that I think works, and I want to share it with the world.
-Isn’t it great that someone in Argentina or Philadelphia are thinking, “actually his is pretty cool, I’m going to share it with my mates”.
+Isn’t it great that someone in Argentina or Philadelphia is thinking, “actually his is pretty cool, I’m going to share it with my mates”

 Now something that’s a little bit different but in the same sense……..